Elijah57/gradio-getting-started/README.md

-# Quikstart
+# Quick start Google Generative AI (Gemini)

-A quick guide to getting started and familiarizing with the google generative ai (Gemini) API.
+A quick guide to getting started and familiarizing myself with the Google generative AI (Gemini) API.